Woody Allen: Theater

-In 2004, Allen's first full-length play since 1981, A Second Hand Memory, was directed by Allen and enjoyed an extended run Off-Broadway.
-In June 2007 it was announced that Allen would make two more creative debuts in the theater, directing a work he did not write and an opera—a reinterpretation of Puccini's Gianni Schicchi for the Los Angeles Opera—which debuted at the Dorothy Chandler Pavilion on September 6, 2008.
+In 2004, Allen directed his first full-length play since 1981, A Second Hand Memory.
+It had an extended run Off-Broadway.
+In June 2007 it was announced that Allen would make two more creative debuts in the theater, directing a work he did not write and an opera—a reinterpretation of Puccini's Gianni Schicchi for the Los Angeles Opera—that debuted at the Dorothy Chandler Pavilion on September 6, 2008.
 Of his direction of the opera, Allen said, "I have no idea what I'm doing."
 His production of the opera opened the Festival of Two Worlds in Spoleto, Italy, in June 2009.

 In October 2011, Allen's one-act play Honeymoon Motel premiered as one in a series of one-act plays on Broadway titled Relatively Speaking.
 Also contributing to the series were Elaine May and Ethan Coen; John Turturro directed.

-It was announced in February 2012 that Allen would adapt Bullets over Broadway into a Broadway musical.
+It was announced in 2012 that Allen would adapt Bullets over Broadway into a Broadway musical.
 It ran from April 10 to August 24, 2014.
-The cast included Zach Braff, Nick Cordero and Betsy Wolfe.
+The cast included Zach Braff, Nick Cordero, and Betsy Wolfe.
 The show was directed and choreographed by Susan Stroman, known for directing the stage and film productions of Mel Brooks's The Producers.
 The show drew mixed reviews from critics but received six Tony Award nominations, including one for Allen for Best Book of a Musical.

-On October 4, 2024, Allen's play Brooklyn Story premiered in Budapest, Hungary.
+On October 4, 2024, Allen's play A Brooklyn Fairytale premiered in Budapest, Hungary.
 Written in English, it was translated to and performed in Hungarian.
 On November 7, 2025, the Central Theater in Budapest premiered another new Allen play, Pure Madness, also in Hungarian.
 In an interview posted on October 29, 2025, with producer Julian Schlossberg, Allen mentioned having plays also currently being performed in or premiering in Germany, Russia, and France.
-As of 2025, Brooklyn Story and Pure Madness have not had official premieres in the United States.
+As of 2025, A Brooklyn Fairytale and Pure Madness have not had official premieres in the United States.